dotnet/macios-samples/README.md

     rest of README goes here, including screenshot images and requirements/instructions to get it running
     ```

-    > NOTE: This must be valid YAML, so some characters in the name or description will require the entire string to be surrounded by " or ' quotes.
+    > NOTE: This must be valid YAML, so some characters in the name or description will require the entire string to be surrounded by " or ' quotes (to be safe, just quote all name and description values).

 - **Buildable solution and .csproj file** - the project _must_ build and have the appropriate project scaffolding (solution + .csproj files).